debussy-labs/debussy_airflow/README.md

 ### Prerequisites

-An environment running `apache-airflow` 2.2.0+ with the following requirements:
+An environment running `apache-airflow` 2.2.0+ with the following requirements (already managed as dependencies):

 ```yaml
 - apache-airflow-providers-google == 8.0.0